puppeteer/puppeteer/docs/api.md

 - `milliseconds` <[number]> The number of milliseconds to wait for.
 - returns: <[Promise]> Promise which resolves after the timeout has completed.

-Pauses script execution for the given number of seconds before continuing:
+Pauses script execution for the given number of milliseconds before continuing:

 ```js
 const puppeteer = require('puppeteer');